keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

   include that information in your description of the issue or in a comment to the issue.

-## Contributing for Windows User or via a Cloud Environment
+## Use Github codespaces for development

 GitHub codespaces can be used as a pre-built and pre-configured development environment.
 This is especially useful for Windows users